1. Home

 Both unit trusts and ETFs are proven instruments for portfolio diversification.
 They ensure a stable income in the short run and capital appreciation in the long run via compounding.
 While the underlying objectives are the same, making the right choice hinges on your individual financial goals, risk tolerance, investment horizon, and cost sensitivity.

-If you’re a Standard Chartered client with a Current or Savings account, log in to SC Mobile app to explore the Unit Trust and ETF-related investment funds available.
+If you’re a Standard Chartered client with a Current or Savings account, log in to SC Mobile to explore the Unit Trust and ETF-related investment funds available.